yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     target # dsptop –r 1 –f fifo –o /tmp/socfifo –d 1 –n 100  &

-After running this binary the DSP load in the Bar Graph of the CPU load will be updated at an interval specified by “-r, -d”, for example “-r 1 –d 1” means at an interval of 1 second.
+After running this binary the DSP, load in the bar graph of the CPU load will be updated at an interval specified by the -r and -d directives.
+As an example, "-r 1 -d 1" means at an interval of 1 second.

 Boot time measurement
 ^^^^^^^^^^^^^^^^^^^^^

-This feature will be provided at future release.
+This feature will be provided in a future release.

 Order of execution
 ------------------